cerebral/cerebral/docs/api/universalcontroller.md

 You can add any providers to the controller to do database fetching etc. inside this **run** execution.
 Think of it as a signal the updates the state of the app before rendering it on the server.

-**NOTE!** This method resets the state and previous changes of the controller, meaning that you can reuse the same controller multiple times.
+**NOTE!** You should instantiate the controller for each run you want to do.

 ### getScript
-When the client side application loads it will do its first render with the default state, meaning this might be out of sync with the updates done on the server.
+When the client side application loads it will do its first render with the default state, meaning that if the server updated the state this is now out of sync.
 Using the **getScript** method you will get a script tag you can inject into the *HEAD* of the returned HTML.
-Cerebral will use this to bring your client side application state up to date with what was on the server.
+Cerebral will use this to bring your client side application state up to date with the server.

 ```js
 import {UniversalController} from 'cerebral'